 Our choice: 1.3 SZ4 manual

-There’s no getting away from the dated looks of the Suzuki Jimny.
-The boxy design comprises a bluff front end with large headlights, while the flat rear is distinguished by the spare wheel mounted on the tailgate.
-But it stands out in the 4x4 market as it’s so small – at only 3,645mm long and 1,600mm wide, it’s similar in size to a city car.
+There’s no getting away from the boxy looks of the Suzuki Jimny.
+The design comprises a bluff front end with large headlights, while the flat rear is distinguished by the spare wheel mounted on the tailgate, which is a throwback to the late nineties, when the Jimny was originally launched.
+But the Suzuki stands out in the 4x4 market as it’s so small – at only 3,645mm long and 1,600mm wide, it’s similar in size to a city car.
 It’s taller than most city cars, at 1,705mm, though, so drivers get a great view above the traffic.
-The interior is dated, with the dash’s squared-off lines, hard plastics and limited equipment, although SZ4 models feature air-conditioning.
+The interior is dated, with the dash’s squared-off lines, hard plastics and limited equipment, although SZ4 models feature air-conditioning and artificial leather.